leslieroca/Learning-Log/README.md

 Keep the server running for now, but when you want to stop the server, press cTrL-C in the terminal where the runserver command was issued.

+# Starting an App

+leave the development server running in the terminal window you opened earlier.
+Open a new terminal window (or tab), and navigate to the directory that contains manage.py.
+Activate the virtual environment, and then run the startapp
+command:

+    learning_log$ source ll_env/bin/activate
+    (ll_env)learning_log$ python manage.py startapp learning_logs
+    (ll_env)learning_log$ ls
+    db.sqlite3 learning_log learning_logs ll_env manage.py
+    (ll_env)learning_log$ ls learning_logs/
+    __init__.py  admin.py  apps.py  migrations  models.py  tests.py  views.py

+The command startapp appname tells Django to create the infrastructure needed to build an app.
+In the project directory now, we will have a new folder called learning_logs.
+Django has created __init__.py , admin.py , apps.py , migrations , models.py , tests.py , views.py files.
+The most important files are models.py, admin.py, and views.py.
+We’ll use models.py to define the data we want to manage in our app.